badhive/alca/README.md

 ALCA is a modular rule engine built for dynamic malware analysis.
 Inspired by YARA, ALCA features a rich set of inspection capabilities that can be applied to any user-defined event.
-In other words, ALCA can be used for general event-based monitoring, as long as it can receive and interpret events received from an external source (which we refer to as a [sensor](#sensors)).
+In other words, ALCA can be used for general event-based monitoring, as long as it can receive and interpret events from an external source (which we refer to as a [sensor](#sensors)).

 ### Install